CinemaGear.com - Fine Motion Picture Equipment - cinemagear@cinemagear.com - 424-297-0049

 Bell & Howell 2709 #586

 Bell & Howell 2709 # 586 was originally sold to Seminole Films, Inc. of Eustis, FL on April 2, 1923.
 Seminole Films was established by Dr. Edgar J. Banks in 1922.
-Dr. Banks (1866-1945) was an archeologist turned filmmaker, often called an inspiration for the character Indiana Jones.
+Dr. Banks (1866-1945) was an archaeologist turned filmmaker, often called an inspiration for the character Indiana Jones.

 Bell and Howell 2709 no. 707